-What challenges is your area facing?
+Describe the challenges your area is facing.
 What impact does this have on colleagues?

 The main challenges, pressures, and gaps highlighted by colleagues included:

 - Students are struggling and not coming forward at an early stage - Staff struggle to identify vulnerable students - Staff are struggling to support the volume and complexity of cases - Staff can have fears about supporting students - The sense of community and belonging could be stronger